 - This will display the Standard Deviation radar chart.

-Note: You can customize the chart as per your requirement.
+Note: You can customize the chart as per your requirements.
 For this, go to Chart Design which you can find in the ribbon after clicking on the chart area.

 Things to Keep in Mind